yevhensydorov/cyf-hotel-db/readme.md

 ### Stretch Goals

 * Can you add validation to ensure erroneous data isn't added to the endpoints that insert data into the database?
+* Can you add error messages to describe the errors that are encountered?
+* Can you add a success message when data has been added/updated successfully?
 * Can you ensure each customer added has a unique email address?
+* Can you replace the input fields that ask for an ID with a dropdown allowing the user to select one of the existing records?